apify/crawlee/README.md

 An actor can perform anything from a simple action such as filling out a web form or sending an email, to complex operations such as crawling an entire website and removing duplicates from a large dataset.

-To run an actor, you need to have an [Apify Account](https://my.apify.com/).
+To run an actor, you need to have an [Apify account](https://my.apify.com/).
 Actors can be shared in the [Apify Library](https://www.apify.com/library?&type=acts) so that other people can use them.
-But no worries, if you share your actor in the library and somebody uses it, it runs under their account, not yours.
+But don't worry, if you share your actor in the library and somebody uses it, it runs under their account, not yours.

 **Related links**